 With bat-like ears but queerly beautiful, the French Bulldog or simply Frenchies has a unique appeal.
 In appearance, other breeds without a doubt are more showy and glamorous, but beauty lies in the eyes of the behold and what many people behold in the Frenchie are the qualities that make this dog breed one of the best companion breeds in the world today.

 The Frenchie is small, compactly built and with a strong muscular body.
 He has a smooth coat that accompanies his easygoing personality.
-The French Bulldog loves to play, but most of the time you’ll find him relaxing on the couch.
+The French Bulldogs are famous bulldogs that love to play, but most of the time you’ll find him relaxing on the couch.
 They carry their relaxed attitude and love of play into their training sessions making them easy-to-train dogs.

 Generally, Frenchies are active and intelligent, and you won’t find it hard to train them as long you make it look like a game and make it fun.
 They’re free thinkers and don’t make an ideal breed for competing for agility or obedience although some of them have risen to the challenge.
 Due to their freethinking approach, they can be stubborn meaning that if they decide to obstinate, there’s nothing you can do.

 French Bulldogs make loving companions, and they thrive well on human contact.
 So, if you’re looking for an outdoor dog that you can leave alone for a long period, then the Frenchie is actually not for you.
 This is a breed that enjoys to lavish love on his companions just as much as it enjoys getting the same treatment in return.

 Generally, Frenchies get along well with almost everyone, including children.
 However, they can be possessive and territorial of their human companions especially when other dogs are present.
 For this breed, socialization is a must, but with their loving companionship, it’s an enjoyable task.